 We’ve talked a lot about making early film appealing to a younger audience.
 What do you hope young women will take away from the film?

 “I want them to know that there were many women at the beginning of cinema.
 I want them to know that most likely there were many women on many of these inventions all across different industries.
-I want them to be strong, be determined, and visualize and go out there and make it happen.
+I want them to be strong, be determined, and visualise and go out there and make it happen.
 Because if you set your mind to it, and you work hard, you can do anything.
 Alice is definitely the example of that.”

 Interview has been edited and condensed for length and clarity.